upstarter/automata/README.md

     # one of :sequence, :selector, :parallel, :action (no children), etc...
     node_type: :selector,

-    # the system heartbeat for this node(subtree), in milliseconds
+    # the heartbeat for this node(subtree), in milliseconds
     # the default is 0 ms (infinite loop)
-    # heartbeat adaption as meta-level(automata) action
-    # can be changed at runtime
+    # heartbeat adaption as meta-level(automata) action, to be changed at runtime
     tick_freq: 200, # 200ms

-    # not included for execution nodes
+    # excluded for execution nodes
     # list of child control/action(execution) nodes
-    # these run in order for type :selector and :sequence nodes
+    # these run in order for type :selector and :sequence nodes and in parallel
-    # and in parallel for type :parallel, and in some user-defined dynamic order for :priority
+    # for type :parallel, and in a user-defined dynamic order for :priority
     children: [ChildAction1, ChildSequence1, ChildAction2]

     # called every tick, must return status
     def update do
       # reactively and proactively change the world
-      # ie.. effect the current environment using either effectors or via communication with other agents
+      # ie.. effect the current environment in phases using either effectors or via communication with other agents
       {:ok, status}
     end
 end